What is final pay?

 When is the final pay due?

-Again, this varies, but most awards require employers to give employees their final pay within seven days of their employment termination.
-If this is not specified in the award, employment contract or enterprise agreement, best practice is to make the payment within seven days.
+Again, this varies, but most awards provide for employers to give employees their final pay within seven days of their employment termination.
+If this is not specified in the award, employment contract or enterprise agreement, a consideration for your business may be whether it is more appropriate to include the payment in the regular weekly or fortnightly payroll routine, or to make a special payment outside the payroll routine.